 Faxed or e-mailed applications will not be accepted.
 Resumes will not be accepted in lieu of completing the application.

-If you are having difficulty with your user account or have general questions about the online application system, please contact the MD Department of Budget and Management, Recruitment and Examination Division at Application.Help@maryland.gov or call 410-767-4850.
+If you are having difficulty with your user account, need to make adjustments to a submitted application or have general questions about the online application system, please contact the MD Department of Budget and Management at Application.Help@maryland.gov ; ATTN: Recruitment and Examination Division

 Inquiries regarding this recruitment can be directed to Emilee Knott at Emilee.Knott@maryland.gov.